-First of all, the phrase “messy play” doesn’t mean being disorganized or having low hygiene standards, but rather allowing your child to physically explore substances, like finger paints, sand, clay, mud and play-dough, that have the potential to get, well, messy.
-According to Natural Child Magazine, “Children learn primarily through play, so combining their need to play and their need to explore often results in a mess.
-This can’t be avoided and we would do well to remember that a degree of mess is part of life as a child.”
+Natural Child Magazine offers a good explanation of why sensory play is important: “Children learn primarily through play, so combining their need to play and their need to explore often results in a mess.
+This can’t be avoided, and we would do well to remember that a degree of mess is part of life as a child.”

-So if your child wants to get messy this summer, let them.
-Some great messy play activities include making mud pies, playing with finger paints and play-dough and even helping with real baking.
+So, if your children want to get messy, let them!
+Some great messy play activities include making mud pies, playing with finger paints and play-dough, and even helping with real baking.

 Sensory play doesn’t have to require planning.
 Simply get outside and allow your little ones to explore their surroundings.
 Jump in the puddles, play in the leaves, listen for nature sounds, and have fun!
 The sandy beach is an ideal outdoor setting for sensory play as well.

 Not only is baking a great way to spend time together, but it also provides opportunities to engage in sensory play.
 They’ll love mixing the dough and rolling it into different shapes in this pretzel dough recipe.